 If you have any questions, please feel free to contact one of our offices located in Willoughby Hills and Broadview Heights, OH .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact Howard Waxman, DPM from Pleasant Valley Podiatry.
+If you have any concerns about your feet, contact Howard Waxman, DPM from Pleasant Valley Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Willoughby Hills and Broadview Heights, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.